Analysis | Got a new VR headset? Here are the apps you should try.

 For those who want to sweat

 Ready for a workout?
 The subscription-based “Supernatural” provides a pair of workout options (boxing and “flow,” which is similar to “Beat Saber”), stunning 3-D, real-world environments and fitness trainers with genuinely engaging (and inspiring) personalities.
-Add in a deep playlist of tunes from recognizable artists (Post Malone, The Jackson 5 and the Weeknd, to name a few) and “Supernatural” sits several tiers above competing fitness apps with canned lines and basic virtual environments.
+Add in a deep playlist of tunes from recognizable artists (Post Malone, the Jackson 5 and the Weeknd, to name a few) and “Supernatural” sits several tiers above competing fitness apps with canned lines and basic virtual environments.
 You may never return to your regular cardio class again.

 Want to put those boxing lessons to use?
-“Thrill of the Fight” is a fun, physics-based boxing simulator (the handsets register both the direction and speed of punches) that let’s you train and put your skills to use battling AI fighters.
+“Thrill of the Fight” is a fun, physics-based boxing simulator (the controllers register both the direction and speed of punches) that lets you train and put your skills to use battling AI fighters.
 The highest difficulty will challenge even seasoned pugilists.

 For those craving immersive fantasy